Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-time-management-english.rst

 - ``declareTermination/1``, to trigger the termination of this actor

-.. [#] Note that corresponding helper functions are also defined (ex: ``class_Actor:add_spontaneous_tick/2``); they can be called directly if the user is sure that he will never need to override their oneway counterpart.
+.. [#] Note that corresponding helper functions are also defined (e.g. ``class_Actor:add_spontaneous_tick/2``); they can be called directly if the user is sure that he will never need to override their oneway counterpart.